How do I remove a tick?

 DO NOT try to burn the tick off, apply petroleum jelly, nail polish or any other chemical.
 Any of these methods can cause discomfort to the tick, resulting in regurgitation, or saliva release.

-After you have removed your tick, you may like to send it to the Health protection Agency Tick Recording Scheme.
+After you have removed your tick, keep it in a sealed container and send it to Public Health England’s Tick Recording Scheme.
 They will identify it for you and add the information to their database.

 Alternatively, kill the tick by crushing it, folding it in a strip of sticky tape or immersing in alcohol (e.g. vodka).
 Be aware that engorged ticks will contain potentially infected blood, which may splatter when crushed.
 Do not crush the tick with your fingers and do not allow the crushed tick or the blood it carried to contact your skin.